Hunter Zolomon: One Year Later

 Zoom later appears at the sacking of Rome; it is unknown whether he travelled to this time period himself, or if he became stranded there after his last encounter with Wally.
 Zoom is asked by Bart's grandmother to help protect Bart from a tragedy plotted by the villain Inertia.
 He is also pursued by the Justice League who seek to locate Sinestro after Batman and Green Lantern learn of the Sinestro Corps' existence.
 Zoom is chased by the Justice Society of America to Atlanta.
 Damage, seeking revenge on Zoom, takes the villain hostage during a scuffle until being talked down by Liberty Belle.
 Disappointed that Damage is not "improving", Zoom throws a sharp pipe to kill Damage.
 Liberty Belle uses super-speed to catch it and toss it back, knocking Zoom unconscious.
 Zoom later becomes a member of Libra's Secret Society of Super Villains.

 Final Crisis

 In Final Crisis: Rogues' Revenge, Zoom frees Inertia from the paralysis inflicted by Wally, hoping to make an apprentice out of Inertia by teaching how to "improve" both his own life and the lives of others by inflicting tragedies.
 Kid Zoom learns this lesson too well and ultimately betrays the Flash's Rogues and Zoom himself, revealing his own desire to make the heroes suffer whereas Zoom wanted them to work through their pain.
-Inertia then uses his mentor's own timestream manipulation powers against him, unravelling Zoom's timeline and reverting him to the crippled, powerless Zolomon.
+Inertia then uses his mentor's time-manipulating powers against him, unraveling Zoom's timeline and reverting him to the crippled, powerless Zolomon.

 The Flash: Rebirth

-Hunter makes a cameo in The Flash: Rebirth when he approaches the resurrected and imprisoned Thawne at Iron Heights Penitentiary, stating that they can help each other to be better.
+Zolomon makes a cameo in The Flash: Rebirth when he approaches the resurrected and imprisoned Thawne at Iron Heights Penitentiary, stating that they can help each other to be better.